chkware/chkware.github.io/docs/introduction.md

 In practical cases, software testers / QAs, developers, PM/POs, are the people who should be able to use it rigorously.

 - This project is particularly helpful if you are developing an API oriented project.
-- Test websites or web interfaces are not in the project focus for now.
+- Writing specification to test websites, or web interfaces are not in the project focus for now.
 - Also, seeding data, validating data in DB is out of this project scope for now.

 ---